hanmindev/ingot-docs/Writerside/topics/Variables.md

 string: string (note there are no characters, only strings)

 compound: An ordered list of attribute-value pairs.
 The attribute is a string, and the value can be any data type.
 Declare using curly braces `{}`.
 Example: `{ "a": 1, "b": 2.0, "c": 3.0, "d": "Hello World!" }`.
-If you wish to enforce type safety, look at the [Structs](Bundling-Data.md) topic.
-You can either use a struct instead, or use a struct as a type parameter for a compound.
+Read more in [Bundling Data](Bundling-Data.md).

 list: An ordered list of values which have dynamic size.
 The values can be any one data type.
 Declare using `{}`.
 Example: `{ 1, 2, 3, 4, 5 }`